Acupressure Points for Gas Relieve and Prevention

 • Urinary Tract Infection and the list goes on

 That is why it is essential to check if home remedies or over-the-counter medicines are not working.
-However, if you do not have the pain regularly, some treatments can help.
+However, if you do not experience pain regularly, some treatments can still be beneficial.

-1. Drink a lot of water and prevent carbonated drinks
+1. Drink a lot of water and avoid carbonated drinks

-3. Prevent eating foods that cause gas and balance food intake with soluble and insoluble fiber such as beans, oats, wheat bran, and green vegetables.
+3. Prevent eating foods that cause gas, and balance your food intake with a combination of soluble and insoluble fiber, such as beans, oats, wheat bran, and green vegetables.

 4. For back pain caused by gas, you can use ice or heat packs for 10 minutes to relieve the discomfort.